barryclark/jekyll-now/_posts/2023-06-27-Genetic-Algorithms-p1.md

 - The predator entity f() function will count how many prey objects that the predator has consumed
 - The trapper entity f() function will count how many predator or prey that were snared by traps laid by the entity.

+Additionally, if the entity has been killed by another, the evaluation function will return zero.

 ### Reproduction

 Reproduction is done with the following functions.